countable-web/ops-manual/peopleops/MEETINGS.rst

    they group thinks will help with the goal.
 -  In general, try to make meetings shorter and more specific.
 If possible, make the goal and agenda visible in the meeting.
--  Do not attend meetings if you don't have a good reason to be there.

 Record of Meetings
 ------------------